Remodeling Waste Removal

 How It Works

 Simply put, You Point, We Load!
 We will fill our 15 cubic yard trailer full of your remodeling and construction waste like boards, sheet rock, and flooring, and haul it off to the landfill.
 Includes boards, sheet rock, lumber, siding, toilets, counters, cabinets, and more in your front yard, back yard, driveway, or garage.
 Limit 5,000 pounds included in price (more of a concern for tile and concrete).
 We pick up junk in Houston!
-If you want us to take more than 15 cubic yards volume, we charge $35 per extra cubic yard.
+If you want us to take more than 15 cubic yards volume, we charge extra per extra cubic yard.
 It typically takes 1 to 2.5 hours for us to finish loading once we start.

 Does not include tile, concrete, shingles, dirt, boards over 14 ft longs, and fire pit removal or extra demolition labor if needed.
 Does not include excessive distances from trash pile to loading point. (for commercial sites with limited parking or large back yards).